-The art & design program responds to the needs of a visually oriented world through instruction in studio art, art history, art education, graphic design and the exhibition of art.
+The art & design program responds to the needs of a visually oriented world through instruction in studio art, art history, art education and the exhibition of art.
 Students will integrate and analyze knowledge to creatively communicate ideas, emotions and social conditions.
-You will develop visual problem-solving skills and utilize technical equipment from hand tools to computers, and lathes to video equipment.
+You will develop visual problem-solving skills and utilize technical equipment from hand tools to computers and lathes to video equipment.
 In addition, you will gain organizational and communication skills to help you present your art work.

 Practice makes perfect

 Students have access to equipment in all studio areas.
-There are three computer graphic labs with up-to-date hardware and software to work with print media, web/electronic design, digital photography, video and animation.
-See how you can gain more experience and put it to good use through student organizations.
+There are three computer labs with up-to-date hardware and software to work with print media, Web/electronic design, digital photography, video and animation.

 Experts come to you

-In the past decade, students have had the opportunity to meet and listen to many internationally recognized artists such as Roy Lichtenstein, George Segal, Sue Cole, Neda Al Hilali, and Toshiko Takaezu to name a few.
+In the past decade, students have had the opportunity to meet and listen to many internationally recognized artists.
 These artists often display their work and allow students to see their latest and finest paintings, sculptures, photography, ceramics, prints, drawings, design and fiber art.